Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ### Application Timeline Analysis

- From the waveform, you can observe that:
+ From the waveform, one can observe that:

  *  Host sends data through PCI on write interface for processing and only once the data transfer completes the enqueued kernel can kick starts compute unit.